 Where an Access Seeker deploys multicasts in the Access Seeker’s core Network, the Access Seeker shall be able to use the WDC Service to pass multicast traffic over the Access Provider’s Network transparently.

 The WDC Service shall support MTU and JUMBO frames.
-Where required by an Access Seeker, the WDC Service shall support 1,700 byte frames.
+Where required by an Access Seeker, the WDC Service shall support 1,700-byte frames.

-The Access Provider shall provide access to an online tool that identifies up-to-date accurate digital coverage maps for the areas in the Kingdom of Bahrain covered by the WDC Service and the maximum speed supported for each address (i.e., block or building) and the Connection type (i.e. copper or fibre) to ensure that the right service is offered by the Access Seeker to the End User.
-This online tool should be updated at least on a monthly basis.

-The Access Seeker shall submit a Service Request to the Access Provider to request supply of the WDC Service in the manner communicated by the Access Provider.
-The Access Seeker may not resell the WDC Service to another Licensed Operator.
+The Access Seeker and Access Provider shall comply with the Service Order and fulfilment process set out in the WDC Operations Manual.